brenna/brennaobrien.com/blog/_posts/2014-02-15-css-animations-for-usability.md

 ---
 title: CSS animations for usability
 layout: blog_post
-intro: How to couple your CSS animations with JavaScript for interaction effects
+intro: How to couple your CSS animations with JavaScript for interactive effects
 customjs:
  - //codepen.io/assets/embed/ei.js
 ---